 The line between mental illness and neurodegenerative diseases is hard to find.
 Because of that, people who are struggling with memory issues may show signs of depression, anger, and anxiety.
 If you notice drastic changes in overall mood and personality, you should consider talking with a doctor.

 Of course, if your loved one does one of these things every once in a while, take note and keep it handy in case you notice symptoms starting to pile up.
 However, if you’ve seen several of these signs listed here, schedule a conversation with a doctor when possible.
 It can be helpful to have a diagnosis if there is any neurodegenerative disease present.

-Put your mind at rest knowing that the CAREGivers at Home Instead Senior Care can help.
+Put your mind at rest knowing that the Care Professionals at Home Instead® can help.
 We are trained to help your parent or grandparent live as normally as possible, even if they do struggle with their memory.
 After all, keeping them in their home by friends and family is one of the best things you can do for their overall mental and emotional health.